Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/04-dfs.md

 The order in which depth first search traverses a graph's nodes can vary significantly if we switch the order in which we explore a node's neighbors.
 For example, if our algorithm instead added node 3's neighbors to the stack in the opposite order, the algorithm would traverse node 2 before node 4.
 It would then realize node 2 doesn't have any unvisited neighbors and proceed directly to node 4.
 The order in which nodes were visited would actually be the exact same as when we performed breadth first search.

 Neither depth first search nor breadth first search specifies the order in which we should explore a single node's neighbors.
 In most cases, we follow the order we find them in based upon the given graph representation.
-To access a node's neighbors in depth first search, we use the same representation-specific strategies discussed in the breadth first search section above.
+To access a node's neighbors in depth first search, we use the same representation-specific strategies discussed in the breadth first search lesson.

 To explore depth first search further, [HackerEarth](https://www.hackerearth.com/practice/algorithms/graphs/depth-first-search/visualize/) also has an excellent description and visualization of the algorithm.

 The pseudocode for an iterative depth first search implementation is as follows:
 ```
-- Start by taking the first item in the adjacency dictionary `start_node`
 - Initialize an empty stack
 - Initialize an empty list to store visited nodes
 - Add the node we would like to start our traversal from to the stack